victoriamccray/victoriamccray.github.io/mywork.md

 Funding and Partners: United Negro College Fund, Ernest E. Just Society

-Awards: Black In Neuro organizers were awarded for Leadership and Service.
+Awards: Black In Neuro was awarded for Leadership and Service

 ## Learning and Brain Development Lab